 Postdoctoral Research fellow with experience in Genomics, transcriptomics, proteomics and metabolomics

 Expertise: Microbiology, Transcriptomics, regulation of gene expression, bacterial gene regulation, Molecular microbiology, Microarray experiments with prokaryotes, Protein-DNA-interaction, Streptomyces, genetic engineering

 Tools: Microbiology, Genetic modification, Transcriptomics, PCR, Microarray analysis, Chip-chip, Northern analyses), Bioconductor Packages in R, Molecular biology techniques (RNA/DNA/Protein), Mutant and Strain Construction, site-directed and random mutagenesis, reporter gene analyses, microbiology techniques, analysis of functional genomics data, transcription analysis

 SysMO is a European transnational funding and research initiative on "Systems Biology of Microorganisms".

 The goal pursued by SysMO was to record and describe the dynamic molecular processes going on in unicellular microorganisms in a comprehensive way and to present these processes in the form of computerized mathematical models.

 Systems biology will raise biomedical and biotechnological research to a new quality level and contribute markedly to progress in understanding.
 Pooling European research ...

 Antibiotics are made during the second phase of growth when there is a transition in metabolism from primary to secondary metabolism.
 Primary metabolism is growth related and involves all the normal cellular activities associated with cell growth and division.
 Whereas secondary metabolism is non-growth linked and is non-essential but many important activities occur during this phase which help the bacterium survive.

-Contributor: Jay Moore
+Submitter: Jay Moore